TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lab.md

         print("I don't recognize that color.
 Is it even...??")
 ```

-## In your Console

-### Translate this Snap! program into a Python program
+## In your Console, translate this Snap! program into a Python program

 ![triangle_program](triangle_program.png)

-### Create a game show program
+### Create a triangle program

-* Declare 10 prizes (prize1, prize2, prize 3 at the top of your file)
-* User picks a number
+* The program will ask for the lengths of all three sides of a triangle.
-* The prize corresponding with that door is printed for the user.
+* The program will find the perimeter.
+* The program will display what kind of triangle it is or if it is a triangle

 ## Bonus

 Research lists in Python.
-Re-implement problem 3 using lists.
+Re-implement problem 2 using lists.